Optimized dynamical protection of nonclassical correlation in a quantum algorithm: Introduction

 In this work, we incorporate DD within the optimal control procedure, which not only avoids the manual slicing of the gate segments, but also naturally takes care of DD pulse-errors.
-Moreover, this procedure alleviates the need for the explicit inclusion of system-environment interactions and therefore strengthens the closed-quantum system approximation used in the standard optimization protocols.
 In particular, we demonstrate realizing protected gates by combining DD and Gradient Ascent Pulse Engineering (GRAPE) protocol \cite{GRAPE}.
-As a specific case, we study the efficiency of various DD schemes in preserving QD in Grover's search algorithm.
+As a specific case, we study the experimental efficiency of protected gates implementing Grover's search algorithm in terms of preserving QD and of maintaining the probability of marked state.

 In sections II and III, we provide brief theoretical descriptions of DD-protected gates and QD respectively.
 We shall describe the results of NMR experiments and numerical simulations in section IV.
 Finally we conclude in section V.